-The Authority has evaluated subsequent events from the date of the balance sheet through December 29, 2010, the date the report is available to be issued which is the date of the auditors' report.
+The Authority has evaluated subsequent events from the date of the statement of net assets through December 29, 2011, the date the report is available to be issued which is the date of the auditors' report.
 The Authority has not evaluated subsequent events after that date.
+The DOT and the Authority executed a Reimbursable Agreement on September 29, 2011 whereby the DOT will finance up fit of a facility at the TransPark for an amount not to exceed \$5,000,000.
+On October 26, 2011, the Office of State Budget and Management remitted a payment of \$17,500,000 to reduce the Escheat Fund balance as directed by North Carolina Session Law 2011-340.